 2.1 Background Information

 According to 2020 Census data, the Potomac River Basin (PRB) is home to more than 6 million people.
-Stretching across Maryland, Virginia, West Virginia and Pennsylvania, the basin is the second largest sub-watershed in the Chesapeake Bay watershed (Interstate Commision on the Potomac River Basin [ICPRB], n.d.-b).
-Due to the major role the PRB plays in providing drinking water to the Washington metropolitan area, it is important to understand the relationship between water quality, quantity and landcover within the PRB.
-Past studies on water and biological resource quality have revealed that the PRB, including its tributaries and the Chesapeake Bay, is in a state of continuous decline due to ongoing nutrient inputs (University of Maryland Center for Environmental Science [UMCES], 2011; Chesapeake Bay Foundation, 2012; Bricker et al. 1999, 2007).
-The degradation of water quality within the basin directly impacts the Chesapeake Bay, causing coastal eutrophication due to nutrient inflow from activities such as the application of fertilizers, discharges from wastewater treatment plants, and significant increase in salt application during winter (Bricker et al., 2013; Bock et al. 2018).
+Stretching across Maryland, Virginia, West Virginia, and Pennsylvania, the basin is the second largest sub-watershed in the Chesapeake Bay watershed (Interstate Commision on the Potomac River Basin [ICPRB], n.d.-b).
+Due to the major role the PRB plays in providing drinking water to the Washington metropolitan area, it is important to understand the relationship between water quality, quantity, and landcover within the PRB.
+Past studies on water and biological resource quality have revealed that the PRB, including its tributaries and the Chesapeake Bay, is in a state of continuous decline due to ongoing nutrient inputs (University of Maryland Center for Environmental Science [UMCES], 2011; Chesapeake Bay Foundation, 2012; Bricker et al., 1999, 2007).
+The degradation of water quality within the basin directly impacts the Chesapeake Bay, causing coastal eutrophication due to nutrient inflow from activities such as the application of fertilizers, discharges from wastewater treatment plants, and significant increase in salt application during winter (Bricker et al., 2013); Bock et al., 2018).
 This grim outlook has prompted the initiation of legislation aimed at minimizing nutrient inputs and restoring water quality to acceptable standards (Boesch et al., 2001).

 This project analyzed changes in land use and land cover (LULC) in relation to observed alterations in water quality.
 Prior studies have highlighted that land cover and land use alterations can degrade water quality, mainly due to surface runoff, which increases with precipitation, thereby transporting nutrients from the surface into the rivers (Zhao et al., 2018; Nobre et al., 2020).
 Different land use types can significantly impact water quality, and the extent of anthropogenic land use adjacent to a water body is a primary contributor to water quality deterioration (Nobre et al., 2020).
 In contrast to anthropogenic land use, forested land cover has been seen to be associated with improved water quality (Broga et al., 2017).
 Given these impacts, this project’s LULC analysis focused primarily on forested and developed land cover.
 Agricultural and grassland land cover have also been seen to correlate with changes in water quality (Ferrier et al., 2001; Nielsen et al., 2012).
 The team analyzed grassland and agricultural land types in comparison to water quality for watersheds where these land use types made up a significant percent of total land cover.